mohsenhatami96/walle/README.md

 # walle
-walle is a tool to manage Kubernetes YAML files format
+Walle is a tool to clone all projects of a GitLab group